carpentriesoffline/offlinedatasci/paper.md

 environments (IDEs; RStudio [@rstudio2024] and Jupyter Notebooks [@soton403913]), data science focused partial mirrors of the associated package repositories ([CRAN](https://cran.r-project.org/), [PyPI](https://pypi.org/)), and lesson materials structured for local use via the browser.
-The package provides both Python and command-line interfaces and is designed for maintaining local servers for instructors to use in teaching or for individual learners and data science practitioners to create a local repository of essential resources.
+The package provides both Python and command-line interfaces and works as part of the larger CarpentriesOffline ecosystem to
+maintaining local servers for instructors to use in teaching and for individual learners and data science practitioners to create a local repository of essential resources.

 ## Introduction and Statement of Need